On this page, you can find additional configuration for adding Google Pay to your Drop-in integration.

 - Make sure your API credential has the API Clientside Encryption Payments role.
 Check this in your live Customer Area or ask your Admin user to verify.

-- Complete all of the steps in the Google Pay API deploy to production documentation for Web.
+- Complete the steps in the Google Pay API deploy to production documentation for Web.

 In the live environment, note that Google Pay will only be available if: